gick/rdf-webcomponents/README.md

 # rdf-webcomponents
-An attempt to use semantic for easier interfacing and prototyping of web components
+An attempt to use semantic for easier interfacing and prototyping of web components Work in progress, no element so far but working on it.

 Two distinct type of semantic web component pattern are proposed :
 ## Semantic interface